Chart Color Schemes

 Population growth drivers in Manoora are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Feb 2026, the population of the suburb of Manoora (Qld) is estimated at around 6,339 people.
-This reflects an increase of 164 people since the 2021 Census, which reported a population of 6,175 people.
-The change is inferred from AreaSearch's estimation of the resident population at 6,333 following examination of the latest ERP data release by the ABS in June 2024 and an additional 3 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,842 persons per square kilometer, placing Manoora in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 54.0% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Manoora (Qld) is around 6,325.
+This figure reflects a growth of 150 people since the 2021 Census, which reported a population of 6,175.
+The increase is inferred from AreaSearch's estimate of 6,323 residents based on the latest ERP data release by the ABS in June 2025 and four additional validated new addresses since the Census date.
+This results in a population density ratio of 2,836 persons per square kilometer, placing Manoora in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 54.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Moving forward with demographic trends, a significant population increase in the top quartile of non-metropolitan areas nationally is forecast for Manoora.
-The area is expected to grow by 1,976 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 31.1% in total over the 17 years.
+For demographic projections, AreaSearch adopts ABS/Geoscience Australia's projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Looking ahead, a significant population increase is forecast for Manoora, with an expected growth of 1,876 persons to 2041, reflecting an overall increase of 29.6% over the 16-year period.

 Frequently Asked Questions - Population